Dick Morris to Newsmax: Trump Leaves Dangerous Dems Speechless

-President Donald Trump adviser and political commentator Dick Morris said on Newsmax on Saturday that Trump's record has left Democrats flailing for explanations, and increasingly unhinged, as they struggle to counter his achievements.
+President Donald Trump adviser and political commentator Dick Morris told Newsmax on Saturday that Trump's record has left Democrats flailing for explanations and increasingly unhinged as they struggle to counter his achievements.

 Appearing on "Saturday Agenda," Morris said what critics label "Trump Derangement Syndrome" is less about Trump himself and more about the opposition running out of arguments.